Dr. Jason Moser

 Psychology and Philosophy

 Sean Roberts is a senior at Michigan State University studying Psychology and Philosophy.
-Sean joined the CPL in the fall of 2013.
-Sean is interested in how anxiety affects people’s behavior, specifically in social interactions.
-Sean wishes to continue his education in Psychology, and is currently taking steps to prepare for a strong application for graduate school.
+He has been working in the CPL since the fall of 2013.
+He is interested in how anxiety affects people’s behavior, specifically in social interactions.
+He wishes to continue his education in Psychology, and is currently taking steps to prepare for a strong application for graduate school.

-*Note: If you are a CPL alumnus and find anything here outdated, please update Hans at firstname.lastname@example.org – we’d love to hear from you!
+*Note: If you are a CPL alumnus and find anything here outdated, please update Megan at email@example.com – we’d love to hear from you!

 Justin Bashore – website editor, audio series editor, Social Anxiety Institute